 - Confirmation Grade 8

-Holy Spirit School in conjunction with the Union Police Department, presents a drug abuse education program.
-The program, D.A.R.E.
-(Drug Abuse Resistance Education), is given one day a week to fifth grade students.
-The curriculum covers such topics as how to say no to peer pressure, building self esteem, assertiveness, and positive alternatives to drug use.
+Holy Spirit School - in conjunction with the Union Police Department - presents a drug abuse education program.
+The program, L.E.A.D.
+(Law Enforcement Against Drugs) - formerly D.A.R.E.
+(Drug Abuse Resistance Education) - is given one day a week for a set schedule of weeks to fifth grade students.
+The curriculum covers such topics as how to say no to peer pressure, building self-esteem, assertiveness, and positive alternatives to drug use.

 Mission & Philosoply